O-OF-N/ThreadPractise/README.md

 ThreadPractise
 ==============

+ExecutorService:
+This is an interface that extends the Executor interface.
+It provides a few convenience methods like Submit(runnable) and submit(callable) unlike its parent which only offers execute(Runnable).

+Executors:
+This is just an implementation of ThreadPoolExecutor class.
+The ThreadPoolExecutor class is a really complex implementation of ExecutorService class.
+The problem with this is class is its giant constructor which confuses the user.
+The advantage of Executors class is that it provides very convenient static methods.

 ArrayBlockingQueue:
 Array blocking queue is just an array implementation of a blocking queue.
 The push method is used to add a value to the queue.
 The take method is used to block the thread until an element in the queue becomes available.